Shreekant-Chavan/Botanix-Clone/ReadMe.md

 * for forms data is stored in sessionStorage

 ## How to run this site.
-* open the folder in you editor than only run the file.
+* open the index.html page in your browser.